-- Remember that high-quality CPR and changing the administrator of CPR every two minutes will improve the chances of the victims to survive.
+- Remember that high-quality CPR and changing places with another bystander every two minutes will improve the victims’ chances to survive.

-In the past decade, there are a few changes that were made in the standards of administering BLS.
+In the past decade, a few changes were made in the standards of administering BLS.

 - Checking the pulse and breathing should now be made in less than ten seconds.